An integrated, proactive approach designed to deliver a measurable impact

 • Creating a connection between a Physician and Therapist allows for complete patient care and easy and efficient efficient patient co-management

-Establishing a relationship with WellQor is the key to embracing a proactive, comprehensive approach to senior care.
-The WellQor Way™ allows clinical psychologists and LCSWs who specialize in geriatric behavioral health to integrate into a core clinical team, and provide care to patients as needed.
+Establishing a relationship with WellQor is the key to embracing a proactive, comprehensive approach to care.
+The WellQor Way™ allows Clinical Psychologists, neuropsycholgists, LCSWs and Counselors who to integrate into a core clinical team, and provide care to patients as needed.
 As part of a comprehensive care team, WellQor clinicians work hand-in-hand with other healthcare providers to ensure a collaborative, holistic approach to caring for your patients, leaving little or no need for reactive responses to acute behavioral health needs.

 Stressors Contribute to Increases in Healthcare Costs